 (b) ERCOT may adjust the value of e2 by changing the quantity of bids or offers to the values reported by the Counter-Party in paragraph (7) below or based on information available to ERCOT; or

 (2) Increased (when the bth percentile Settlement Point Price for the hour is negative).
-The increase shall be the quantity of the offer multiplied by the bth percentile of the DASPP for the hour over the previous 30 days.
+The increase shall be the quantity of the offer multiplied by the product of DFAF and the bth percentile of the DASPP for the hour over the previous 30 days.

-(B) Credit exposure will be increased by the product of the quantity of the offer multiplied by the dpth percentile of any positive hourly difference of Real-Time Settlement Point Price and DASPP over the previous 30 days for the hour multiplied by e3.
+(B) Credit exposure will be increased by the product of the quantity of the offer multiplied by the dpth percentile of any positive hourly difference of the product of the Real-Time Forward Adjustment Factor (RFAF), as defined in Section 16.11.4.3.3, and the Real-Time Settlement Point Price and the product of DFAF and the DASPP over the previous 30 days for the hour multiplied by e3.

 (ii) That has an offer price that is greater than the ath percentile of the DASPP for the hour over the previous 30 days, credit exposure will be increased by the product of the quantity of the offer multiplied by the dpth percentile of any positive hourly difference of Real-Time Settlement Point Price and DASPP over the previous 30 days for the hour multiplied by e3.